 The NSX first was shown at the 1989 Chicago Auto Show, and entered production later that year.
 When it was introduced as a 1990 model (and sold as an Acura in the U.S.; most of the rest of the world knew it as a Honda NSX), the sports car wore an aluminum body, drew its power from a 270-horsepower 3.0-liter mid-mounted V-6 engine, sent that power to the rear wheels via a five-speed manual transmission, and had what some drivers felt was the best handling of any of its contemporaries.

 In the late 2000s, Honda began to toy with the idea of an NSX replacement and began developing a V-10-powered successor.
 The company scuttled the plan as the 2008 recession hit.
 Recasting its efforts as part of a plan to turn around the Acura division, it approved a new NSX concept, which took its bow at the 2012 Detroit auto show.

 This time, the Acura NSX is on a slow but steady track for production, with development taking place at Honda's American engineering arm in Ohio.
-The new concept car--which should translate into the final production version, which was left largely intact; Acura showed the new model at the 2015 Detroit auto show.
+The new concept car eventually translated into the final production version, which was left largely intact; Acura showed the new model at the 2015 Detroit auto show.
 Power comes from a new direct-injected V-6 with a dual-clutch transmission and a built-in electric motor as well as motors on the front axle, which makes the NSX a through-the-road hybrid of sorts--one in which the electric motors can be used at the front wheels to provide all-wheel drive.
 The same basic setup is found on Acura's new RLX luxury flagship sedan, although the four-door instead has its engine and transmission mounted up front, with the extra electric motors providing torque vectoring and all-wheel-drive functions at the rear axle.

 The new NSX will measure 170.5 inches long, 74.6 inches wide, 45.7 inches tall, and ride on a 101.4-inch wheelbase.
 That compares with the original car's 174.2-inch overall length, 99.6-inch wheelbase, 46.1-inch height, and 71.3-inch width.